This section provides assistance in the design and delivery of tests and examinations.

 - You may wish to give your students some examples of the ways that you will ask questions in the assessment.

 - An Inspera practice exam has been created for students to familiarise themselves with the platform.
 However, it is worth reiterating that the practice exam does not account for any of their course grades and is completely voluntary.
 They can do this by logging into Inspera using their University sign-in details, selecting the Demo tests tab, and doing Demo Test 1.
-If using Canvas to deliver a mid-semester test, provide an ungraded practice Assignment or practice Quiz.

 There are additional suggestions for preparing students on the Inspera page.